andreyorst/SimpleSnippets.vim/README.md

 - Shell placeholders, that output is more then single line can't be jumped
 - Every snippet **must** contain zero indexed placeholder, aka `${0:text}`
 - Jumping is based on searching for a string, so if you replace some part in the same way, how your next placeholder is defined, you may jump to it instead of that placeholder.
-- No backjumping.
+- No back jumping.
 Because of previous point.
 - There may be more, which I've not thought about.

 ## Why do I even may want to use it?

 You probably won't!
 I know that having a great advanced solution is great.
-However often too powerful tool need a powerful hardware to run smoosely.
+However often too powerful tool need a powerful hardware to run smoothly.
 If you feel that other snippet solutions are making your Vim slow, then you probably may want to use it.